usnistgov/FIPS201/_FIPS201/authentication.md

 - The cardholder is prompted to capture a new biometric sample.
 - If the new biometric sample elicits a positive biometric verification decision, the cardholder is authenticated to be the owner of the card.
-- The FASC-N (or UUID) in the CHUID or other data element is compared with the FASC-N (or UUID) in the Signed Attributes field of the external digital signature in the biometric data record.
+- The FASC-N or UUID in the CHUID or other data element is compared with the corresponding element in the Signed Attributes field of the external digital signature in the biometric data record.
 - A unique identifier within the CHUID or other data element is used as input to the authorization check to determine whether the cardholder should be granted access.